skellis46/slipbox/improvisation and the threshold of the self.md

 > That is the kind of novice awareness that just gets in the way.
 Instead, the focused attention of the expert is entirely on the task at hand and on the goals to be accomplished through that task.
 It is immersed, embodied awareness, and awareness that is entirely fluid, adjusting to the ever-changing demands of the task at hand.
 Nothing resembling a self is ever present in this kind of consciousness.
 This is the sense in which actors or dancers, when they are successful, completely *inhabit* their roles, becoming the roles they embody, instead of experiencing *themselves* as performing those roles. [@garfield-2022-losing n.pag.]

+- what is goal here for dancer? to perform something well? is it distinct from goal of AM practitioner? absolutely? hence proximity to meditative practices (and other )
+- this writing by Garfield is precisely what Montero objects to
+- focus on expertise is common

 conflates with flow:

 > When performing as a virtuoso, one is in what psychologists call a “flow” state.
 In such a state, one experiences one’s action as spontaneous, not as planned or calculated; one’s own body, cognitive states, and the objects around one are not objects of reflective awareness, even though in these moments one is perhaps more closely perceptually attuned to the world and to one’s own actions than at any other time.
 There is, despite this exquisite attunement and control, no experience of subject-object duality, and no awareness of self.
 The achievement of real expertise, the *Zhuangzi* suggests through this parable, is in part the achievement of this kind of perceptual skill and perceptual-motor attunement.
 In the achievement of virtuosity, if this is right, we also see the *elimination* of one’s sense of self. [@garfield-2022-losing n.pag]

-Garfield very good re agency.
-See for example [[Garfield - Losing Ourselves#^c7048f]] -- what is interesting here is the possibility that, as a matter of direct experience and when the self dissolves, I don't have agency.
-That it is as if the world is pouring through the skin and bones and tissues that usually I associate with 'my body'.

-- what is goal here for dancer? to perform something well? is it distinct from goal of AM practitioner? absolutely? hence proximity to meditative practices (and other )
-- this writing by Garfield is precisely what Montero objects to
-- focus on expertise is common

 For example, philosopher Barbara Montero questions how the self is washed away in expert performance. "there is an aspect of the self that is lost, but not the self entirely." [@montero-2016-thought p.179]